TITLE 77: PUBLIC HEALTH

 SUBCHAPTER r: WATER AND SEWAGE

 Section 890.690 Shower Receptors and Compartments

 b) Water Temperature Safety.
 All shower compartments and shower-bath combinations shall be provided with an automatic safety water mixing device to prevent sudden unanticipated changes in water temperature or excessive water temperatures.
-The automatic safety water mixing device shall comply with ANSI/ASSE 1016-1996, in accordance with Section 890.210, and be designed with a maximum handle rotation limit/stop, or comply with ASSE 1017-1998, in accordance with Section 890.210.
-The automatic safety water mixing device shall be adjusted to a maximum setting of 115° F at the time of installation.
-The temperature of mixed water provided to multi-shower units or gang showers shall be controlled by a master automatic safety water mixing device or the mixed water temperature for such showers shall be individually regulated by automatic safety mixing valves for each shower unit.
-A hot water heater thermostat shall not be an acceptable alternative water temperature control device.
+The automatic safety water mixing device shall comply with ASSE 1016/ASME A112.1016/CSA B125.16, in accordance with Section 890.210, and be designed with a maximum handle rotation limit/stop, or comply with ASSE 1017 or ASSE 1070, in accordance with Section 890.210.
+The automatic safety water mixing device shall be adjusted to a maximum setting of 115 degrees Fahrenheit at the time of installation.
+The temperature of mixed water provided to multi-shower units or multi-person showers shall be controlled by a master automatic safety water mixing device, or the mixed water temperature shall be individually regulated by automatic safety mixing valves for each shower unit.
+A water heater thermostat shall not be an acceptable alternative water temperature control device.

 d) Materials.
-Shower walls shall be constructed of durable, smooth, non-absorbent, non-corrosive, and waterproof materials, such as fiberglass, enameled metal, plastic sheeting, etc. All shower compartments or stalls shall have a slip resistant floor (bottom) surface.
+Shower walls shall be constructed of durable, smooth, non-absorbent, non-corrosive and waterproof materials, such as fiberglass, enameled metal or plastic sheeting.
+All shower compartments or stalls shall have a slip-resistant floor (bottom) surface.

 e) Public or Institution Showers.
 Floors of public shower rooms shall be drained so that no waste water from any bather will pass over areas occupied by other bathers.
 This will not prohibit the use of column showers.

 (Source: Amended at 38 Ill.
 Reg.
 9940, effective April 24, 2014)